Sabaté brothers: Los Novatos

 The Sabaté brothers, Quico, Pepe and Manolo, were raised in L'Hospitalet de Llobregat, a Barcelona suburb at a time when anarchist organizations played more regular and practical roles in day-to-day living than government.
 Their father was a policeman, but had retired by the time they had become famed expropriators.
-Many future maquis were raised in these Barcelona industrial suburbs of the 1920s and 1930s, and were steeped in the anarchist tradition indigenous to Barcelona.
+Many future maquis were raised in these Barcelona industrial suburbs of the 1920s and 1930s and were steeped in the anarchist tradition indigenous to Barcelona.
 During those two decades, expropriators banded together in action/affinity groups in a time of pistolerisme ("gun law"), in which armed anarchist, urban guerrillas committed small-scale violence against the bourgeoisie with vigilante justice against their enemies.
 Brothers Quico and Pepe participated in a group called Los Novatos, or "The Rookies".
 During a 1933 anarchist uprising, they downed L'Hospitalet's power supply.
-Unlike the expropriators, however, who sought to incite insurrection towards the anarchist revolution, the guerrillas known as the maquis, as a result of the Spanish Civil War sought the fall of Franco first, as anarchist revolution became a remote possibility.
+Unlike the expropriators, however, who sought to incite insurrection toward the anarchist revolution, the guerrillas known as the maquis, as a result of the Spanish Civil War, sought the fall of Franco first, as anarchist revolution became a remote possibility.
 For this group, "propaganda of the deed" meant converting others to anti-Francoism, not anarchist insurrection.

 During the Spanish Civil War, Quico Sabaté was known to even protect members of the bourgeoisie, as long as they did not support fascism, and hid some such people in his house to protect them from radical Republicans.
 Quico had evolved to this position, having seen what his anti-fascist but non-anarchist fellow Republicans sacrificed during the war.
 Quico and Pepe joined a local Republican defense group that served on the Aragon front.
 Through 1949, the decade after the war, Republican guerrillas maquis lived in exile in the French Pyrenees and would regularly return to Spain to expropriate money and assassinate Francoist loyalists.
 The maquis of Barcelona treated their social role with some theatricality and were known to have a level of friendliness and respect even while robbing people in their hometown.
 Their work was as much for personal gain as it was propaganda to share their message among their local comrades, who continued to support them.
-After one robbery, the Sabaté group left a note indicating that they, "anarchist resisters" and not "robbers", would redistribute the food to children of killed anti-fascists and continue fighting for freedom.
+After one robbery, the Sabaté group left a note indicating that they are "anarchist resisters" and not "robbers" and would redistribute the food to children of killed anti-fascists and continue fighting for freedom.
 The Sabaté brothers Quico and Pepe were among the most famed maquis and Quico himself, legendary.